OW-Rep: Open World Object Detection with Instance Representation Learning: Experiments

-\textbf{Comparison Methods.} We compared our method with several other methods to demonstrate its effectiveness in unknown object detection and the quality of feature embedding.
-The baseline method \textit{PROB}~\cite{zohar2023prob, hayes2024pandas} directly utilizes the instance-wise query embeddings from the open-world detector.
-We also evaluated several methods that apply self-supervision to enhance feature quality. \textit{OSODD}~\cite{zheng2022towards} employs augmentation-based self-supervision by generating multiple views of cropped proposal images to train a separate proposal embedding network~\cite{he2020momentum}.
-Both \textit{UC-OWOD} and \textit{RNCDL} directly optimizes the detector's features. \textit{UC-OWOD}~\cite{wu2022uc} uses unknown proposals with high objectness scores during training, using only highly similar embeddings as positive pairs for contrastive learning. \textit{RNCDL}~\cite{fomenko2022learning}, on the other hand, clusters all the features based on their similarity and treats all embeddings within a cluster as positive pairs.
-All methods are implemented based on the \textit{PROB} framework.
+\textbf{Comparison Methods.} We compared our method with several other approaches to demonstrate its effectiveness in detecting and extracting instance embeddings for unknown objects.
+For the base model, \textit{PROB}~\cite{zohar2023prob}, the detector's query embeddings are directly used as instance embeddings.
+We also evaluated methods that enhance feature quality through self-supervision. \textit{OSODD}~\cite{zheng2022towards} augments cropped proposals from the pretrained frozen detector and trains a separate proposal embedding network using contrastive learning~\cite{he2020momentum}.
+In contrast, \textit{UC-OWOD}~\cite{wu2022uc} and \textit{RNCDL}~\cite{fomenko2022learning} directly optimize the detector's instance embeddings. \textit{UC-OWOD} applies contrastive learning between instance embeddings of high-confidence unknown proposals, using only highly similar or highly dissimilar pairs as positive or negative samples.
+Meanwhile, \textit{RNCDL} clusters all instance embeddings based on similarity and treats all embeddings within the same cluster as positive pairs.
+All methods are reimplemented based on the \textit{PROB} framework.